segraef/graef.io/create-your-static-page-with-github-pages/index.md

-# Create Your Static Page With Github Pages and Hugo
+# Create a Static Web Page With Github Pages and Hugo

 You can use GitHub Pages to host a website about yourself, your organization, or your project directly from a repository on GitHub.com.
 Hugo takes `Markdown`, runs them through a theme template, and spits out HTML files that you can easily deploy online – extremely fast.